|BMBS Bachelor of Medicine, Bachelor of Surgery||BSc (Hons) Biomedical Science|

 Non-Direct School Leavers

 The entry requirements set out in this section apply to you if your current suite of qualifications do not meet those published above in the Direct School Leavers section or more than five years has lapsed since achieving them.
+Please note that you do not need to have completed degree level study to sit the GAMSAT.

 Graduate Medical School Admissions Test (GAMSAT)